Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Contact tracing 1

-With a relatively low case rate, Ethiopia has provided moderate financial support to those affected by COVID-19 with a small stimulus package.
+Despite a relatively low case rate, Ethiopia provided moderate financial support to those affected by COVID-19, although its stimulus package was relatively weak.

 - Income support 0

-Ethiopia’s health minster has held regular press briefings, providing fact- and science-based communication to the public with an emphasis on infection prevention.
+Ethiopia’s health minister has held regular press briefings, providing fact- and science-based communication to the public with an emphasis on infection prevention.

 - Reliance on science/fact based information 0